Woods That Constitute Your Wooden College Chair

 Whereas our Classic College Chairs can be made from several species of wood, our Traditional College Chairs are made of Maple, exclusively, and stained to different wood colors.
 Most Traditional College Chairs are painted in Black Lacquer.
 Traditional Chairs can be customized by selecting Arms and/or Crown (headrest) in any of three stains: Cherry, Maple, and Walnut.
 Also, entire Traditional College Chairs can be made in any of these three stains.

 Building a Classic College Chair at Affinity Classics begins with solid American hardwoods including cherry, hickory, walnut, maple, white oak, and beautiful quarter-sawn oak (white oak).
 Our woods are kiln-dried to 6% moisture to ensure durability and resist cracking and shrinkage in extreme climates.
 We use no endangered woods and materials.
-Our primary sources of woods are the Amish sawmills of northeastern Ohio and local sawmills in western North Carolina.
+Our primary sources of woods are the Amish sawmills of northeastern Ohio.

 Although Affinity Classics makes several wood species available, our most popular specie is Maple.
 The vast majority of college chairs in the U.S. are constructed from maple.
 Maple trees are abundant throughout the Eastern and Midwestern States and, therefore, more affordable than the other woods which we offer,..and, yet, maple is an attractive and excellent hardwood with which to work.
 Unless a specific wood is requested, we will normally build college chairs from Brown Maple, because it is a hard wood, its cost is reasonable, and it offers interesting colors and grains.
 If you would prefer another wood, we will accommodate your request and price the chair accordingly.
 Some woods may require a surcharge to compensate for current market prices at the time of the quote.
 We encourage you to make an informed, thoughtful choice of style, wood, and finish as your Affinity Classics chairs will likely reside in your family for generations.